Multidimensional minimum-work control of a 2D Ising model: Ising System

 \section{Ising System}

-Our system is a 2-dimensional 3$\times$3 Ising model with fixed anti-symmetric boundary conditions~\cite{Rotskoff2017}, illustrated in Fig.~\ref{fig:Ising_Model}.
+Our system is a two-dimensional 3$\times$3 Ising model with fixed anti-symmetric boundary conditions~\cite{Rotskoff2017}, as illustrated in Fig.~\ref{fig:Ising_Model}.
 The spins are ferromagnetically coupled, with spin configuration $\{ \bm{\sigma} \}$ having internal energy

 where $J=1\,\kT$ is the coupling coefficient for Boltzmann constant $k_{\rm B}$ and temperature $T$, $\sigma_i \in \{ -1, 1 \}$ is the orientation of spin $i$, and $\sum_{\{i,j\}}$ denotes a sum over nearest-neighbor spin pairs.
-The system evolves under single-spin-flip Glauber dynamics~\cite{Glauber1963} and has two energetically metastable configurations, with spins all down or all up.
+The system evolves under single-spin-flip Glauber dynamics~\cite{Glauber1963} and has two energetically metastable configurations, with spins all down or all up. {\ML The dynamical barrier separating the metastable configurations has an activation energy $\Delta E^{\ddagger} = 8 \kT$; the spin-inversion transition from all down to all up is a relatively rare event, with the mean first-passage time of $\sim2 \times 10^3$ attempted spin flips~\cite{Vanden-Eijnden2014}.}

 We drive the spin-inversion reaction to flip the system configuration from all-down to all-up using a vector of external magnetic fields $\boldsymbol{h}$ applied to sets of spins (background colors in Fig.~\ref{fig:Ising_Model}), chosen to reflect the symmetry of the boundary conditions.
 The applied magnetic fields $\bm{h}$ bias the total energy as